UPDATED: 8:20 a.m. ET, Dec. 8, 2022

 The appeal hearing came two weeks after a top U.S. diplomat expressed hope about getting Griner and another U.S. citizen jailed in Russia released before 2023.

-Former Gov. Bill Richardson told CNN earlier last month that he was “cautiously optimistic” that Griner and U.S. Marine Corps veteran Paul Whelan could be home by next year.
+Former Gov. Bill Richardson told CNN in October that he was “cautiously optimistic” that Griner and U.S. Marine Corps veteran Paul Whelan could be home by next year.
 Richardson’s organization, which is named after the former governor, has been working behind the scenes on negotiations to release the U.S. prisoners detained in Russia.

 During the interview, Richardson said he is working with the White House and the families of Griner and Whelan and is hoping to get them home before the end of the year.